ParallelAgile/CodeBot/README.md

     ```

 * Run the following commands to setup your fork as a remote to push your work to.
 Replace {USERNAME} with your own
 github username.
-This default remote for the ParallelAgile is "origin'
+The default remote for the ParallelAgile is "origin'

     ```
     $ git remote add fork https://github.com/{USERNAME}/CodeBot
     ```

 * Install [jekyll requirements](https://jekyllrb.com/docs/installation/#guides) based on your OS.

 ### Running Locally